Gourlish/Musiclyse/README.md

 1: Ensure Python 3.10 is installed on your system

-2: Clone the provided files onto your machine
+2: Clone the provided files onto your machine for the latest version, or alternatively download a version from the Releases section.

 3: Install required system level dependencies (if you don't already have Homebrew installed you'll need it too)